 Angus lives with a disability, specifically cerebral palsy which impacts his mobility, resulting in the use of crutches and a wheelchair.
 He first entered the disability sector as a volunteer, assisting at CARA’s camps for kids with disabilities program.
 Volunteering persuaded him to study Social Work at Flinders University, completing the degree in 2013.

 Angus was first exposed to disability advocacy aged nineteen, joining Julia Farr Youth, a group run by young people, for young people advocating around issues important to young people living with disability.
 He has an interest in equal education opportunities for young people with disability, advocating strongly for a successful transition into post-schooling options.
 He now chairs Julia Farr Youth as of October 2017 and also co- facilitates several of the committees Peer Support initiatives.

-Angus currently serves as secretary of the Count Me In Foundation, a Foundation advocating for greater inclusion and opportunities for people living with disability and currently studies Journalism at the University of South Australia, intending to use the skills learned as part of his advocacy.
+Angus currently serves as secretary of the Count Me In Foundation and currently studies Journalism at the University of South Australia, intending to use the skills learned as part of his advocacy.

 With an ageing population, and for people with mobility access needs, Angus says many footpaths urgently need to be upgraded.
 He also wants to champion the issues faced by young carers, improve mental health services, and ensure increased education in schools about disability.

 As a young man with a disability, Angus understands the need to improve the access to employment and to secure financial well-being for all.